anishi1222/BPM-and-PCS/DoCS Crawler/README.md

 # DoCS Folder Crawler

-Crawl DoCS Folder for moving items to PCS instance specific folder.
+Crawl folder of Oracle Documents Cloud Service for moving items to process instance specific folder.
+In this sample, Oracle Process Cloud Service and Documents Cloud Service are required and both services have to belong to the same identity domain.

 <!--## How To ##-->